kuma-guy/Ray.FakeModule/README.md

 ### Fake a class method.

-@FakeClass annotation will be used to specify fake class that you want to proceed instead of real class
+@FakeClass annotation work as same as @FakeResource.

 Real class.